 01: How do I participate?

 This survey is aimed at first year undergraduate, final year undergraduate and taught postgraduate students.
+[Note: A pilot survey for postgraduate research students will take place in 2018].
 Invitations to participate are sent only to those students in a specific three-week period during February – March.
 Each institution chooses the most appropriate three-week timeframe to open the survey taking account of local events.
 Check out ‘Survey Dates’

 You can access the survey from this website or by responding to your invitation email.